jaysoo/nx-react-book/manuscript/chapter2.md

 ```

-Restart the development server by running `nx serve bookstore` again and you should see the updated application.
+Restart the development server again (`nx serve bookstore`) and you should see the updated application.

 I> Be aware that when you add a new project to the workspace, you must restart your development server.
 This restart is necessary in order for the TypeScript compiler to pick up new library paths, such as `@myorg/books/feature`.

-By using a monorepo, we've' *skipped* a few steps that are usually required when creating a new library.
+By using a monorepo, we've *skipped* a few steps that are usually required when creating a new library.

 - Setting up the repo
 - Setting up the CI